Bio

 b.1992, São Paulo, Brazil

-Carolina Aiex is a photographer living and working in Santos, Brazil.
-Her intellectual background is filled with twists and turns; she has studied Physics and Literature but has always seen herself as an artist.
+Carolina Aiex is a multidisciplinary artist living and working in Santos, Brazil.
+Her intellectual background is filled with twists and turns; she has studied physics and literature but has always seen herself as an artist.
 She is part scientist, part poet.

 Artist Statement

 After being diagnosed with depression as a teenager, I turned to understanding my condition and engaging in creative practices as therapeutic outlets.
-Through art, I find ways to express myself and also to quietly think not only about my thoughts and feelings but also to ruminate on how they come to be.
+Through art, I find ways to express myself and to quietly think not only about my thoughts and feelings but also about how they come to be.

 In my photographic work, I question the relations between what we see and what we, either consciously or not, remember, and I propose the idea that the camera can function as a simulator of our own cognitive system.
 Through my series, I try to bring forth the sensation of nostalgia with images that evoke emotional memories and states.
 With the use of lights, movements, colors and blurs I try to capture our impressions of present and past moments.

-My most recent works encapsulate deep inner moments through the use of multiple media and contemplate themes such as depression and maturing, and also, in a much broader sense, the many languages within language itself.
+Through text and image, my most recent works encapsulate deep inner moments and contemplate themes such as depression and maturing, and, in a much broader sense, the many languages within language itself.

 My biggest influences come from great minds in the field of philosophy, such as René Descartes, as well as filmmakers like Abbas Kiarostami and Jean-Luc Godard.